Sporting Predictions: Playing the annual guessing game

 Away from the footie, and there is an overwhelming tip of the cap in the direction of the brilliant Faugheen to win back-to-back Champion Hurdles on the first day of Cheltenham, whilst Dublin - surprise, surprise - get the nod to keep on trucking in the All-Ireland football championship, new format et al, and keep Sam Maguire in the capital.

 As for the Ryder Cup in Paris in the autumn?
-Only one dissenting voice - but a rather powerful one, our sports ed. - swimming against the blue tide of everyone else in plumping for a European win.
+Only one dissenting voice - but a rather powerful one, our sports ed. - swimming against the blue tide of everyone else in plumping for an American win.

 The Players